Wotusay/Wotusay/README.md

 **Talking about Personal Stuffs:**
-- 👨🏽‍💻 I’m currently studying design & development;
+- 👨🏽‍💻 I’m currently working @Wheelhouse;
-- 👀 I’m interested in Javascript
+- 👀 I’m interested in SwiftUI
-- 🌱 I’m currently learning Vue.js

 **Languages and Tools:**